JoeStrout/InversionInstitute/ROADMAP.md

 ## or, "Things to Do List"

 ### Editor
-- shift editor paint area up a bit, leaving room for tool help below
 - add editor functions **F**lip and **R**otate (with help) when pasting
 - make Line tool create crossings when Shift key is held
-- add support for "objectives" supplied by the chapter scene
-- add work boundaries, which the user can drag in to get a more compact space (determining position on the world-result histogram)
+- add work boundaries/margins, which the user can drag in to get a more compact space (determining position on the world-result histogram)
 - when you have a selection, clicking and dragging within that selection should automatically cut+paste (and start a drag)

 ### Cut Scenes